Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: Invariant fields on homogeneous spaces: general theory and decomposition theorems

+Suppose $X$ is a smooth, commutative space.
+We wish to study standard Gaussian fields on~$X$; by Proposition \ref{cova}, it is enough to study their correlation functions; by Proposition \ref{boch}, that study can be reduced to the case when the covariance function is an elementary spherical function; by Theorem \ref{diffop}, the study of these spherical functions reduces to spectral theory for the algebra $\mathcal{D}_{G}(X)$.

-\begin{definition} A standard Gaussian random field on $X$ whose correlation function is a multiple of an elementary spherical function will be called \emph{monochromatic}; the corresponding character of $\mathcal{D}_{G}(X)$ will be called its \emph{spectral parameter}. \end{definition}
+\begin{defi} A centered Gaussian random field on $X$ whose correlation function is an elementary spherical function will be called \emph{monochromatic}; the corresponding character of $\mathcal{D}_{G}(X)$ will be called its \emph{spectral parameter}. \end{defi}